gcp-development/web-application/README.md

 ### Conclusion

 In a life span of 5 years, [90%](https://www.forbes.com/sites/neilpatel/2015/01/16/90-of-startups-will-fail-heres-what-you-need-to-know-about-the-10/?sh=39fb5cda6679) of [technology startups fail](https://www.rocketspace.com/tech-startups/why-tech-startups-fail-and-how-founders-can-bounce-back).
-Despite of not being the only reason, the common denominator present in all of those, was/is the wrong techical choices made.
+Despite of not being the only reason, the common denominator present in all of those, was/is the wrong technical choices made.
 Those choices limited the time to market, the ability to scale and most important time to innovate.
+The balancing between profitability and growth is extremely difficult to managed by itself.
+Without having to be limited in our actions by a software that does not scale, was poorly implemented and have an expensive operational cost.

 <hr>
 References:<br>